-Marking Systems, Inc. has been an approved UL label supplier for over 40 years.
-Our experts on staff will be happy to walk you through the label design process or help you obtain additional label approvals directly from UL.
+Fortunately, Marking Systems, Inc. has been an approved UL label supplier for over 40 years.
+Our experts on staff are happy to walk you through the label design process or help you obtain additional product label approvals directly from UL.

-MSI offers hundreds of UL and CSA certified labels using materials such as polycarbonate, polyester, thermal polyester, vinyl and paper.
+Marking Systems offers hundreds of UL- and CSA-certified labels using materials such as polycarbonate, polyester, thermal polyester, -vinyl, and paper.
 Many of the certifications are good for both indoor and outdoor applications.

 UL 969 Marking & Labeling Systems Program:

-The Marking and Labeling Systems program covers labels (nameplates or markers) and label materials that have been submitted to UL for evaluation in accordance with prescribed permanence of marking performance requirements so they can be used to display information on products.
-Most products are required to be permanently marked with specific safety-related information such as hazards, warnings, cautionary markings, installation instructions, electrical ratings, etc. Labels and label materials that comply with the Marking and Labeling System requirements fall under UL’s Component Recognition Program which provides a convenient way for manufacturers to acquire labels that meet performance of marking requirements applicable to their UL certified product.
+The Marking and Labeling Systems program covers labels (nameplates or markers) and product label materials that have been submitted to UL for evaluation in accordance with prescribed permanence of marking performance requirements so they can be used to display information on products.
+Most products are required to be permanently marked with specific safety-related information such as hazards, warnings, cautionary markings, installation instructions, electrical ratings, etc. Product labels and label materials that comply with the Marking and Labeling System requirements fall under UL’s Component Recognition Program which provides a convenient way for manufacturers to acquire labels that meet the performance of marking requirements applicable to their UL-certified product.
 Marking and Labeling Systems are covered under the following five categories based on the type of product and end-use application.

 - PGDQ2: Marking & Labeling Systems

 - PGJI2: Marking & Labeling Systems – Printing Materials